addisoncrump/Vitsy/README.md

 - The program is currently in either type of loop.
 - It is capturing a string.

-### ;ext and ;use
+### ;e and ;u
-- When you declare ;ext, the text following ;ext (with a space afterward) will be declared this class's superclass.
+- When you declare ;e, the text following ;ext (with a space afterward) will be declared this class's superclass.
 This is important for use of the "K" command.
-- When you declare ;use, the text following ;use (with a space afterward) will be declared as used by this class.
+- When you declare ;u, the text following ;use (with a space afterward) will be declared as used by this class.
 This is important for use of the "k" command.

 Note that these can extend to the StackOverflow limit.